Hey-Salad/Xin-Yi/README.md

 - Maintain bilingual support (EN | 中文)

 ### **Get Help with Claude AI**

+**Install the GitHub App:**
+Run `/install-github-app` to add Claude to this repository for automated code reviews and PR assistance!

-Tag [@claude](https://github.com/apps/claude-for-github) in issues and PRs for AI assistance!
+Once installed, tag [@claude](https://github.com/apps/claude-for-github) in issues and PRs for AI assistance!

 ---